erikpukinskis/direct-monetization-static/_proposal/receipt_definitions.markdown

 | `amount` | A decimal number amount of that currency's major units. |
 | `plan` | An identifier which is assumed to mean something to the various parties involved.

-`TODO: This should probably get compressed, and maybe more explanaintion about how to read it and why it's shaped like it is would be good.`